 When devices malfunction or go into alarm, they will stay on the System Watch active list - even after they are restored to normal - until you click the "Remove Cleared" button.

-The fact that an alarm stays in the system until you click "Remove Cleared" gives you time to investigate a situation, even if an alarm automatically clears itself from the system.
-Cleared alarms change to green and the condition column changes to reflect the current status.
+(The fact that an alarm stays in the system until you click "Remove Cleared" gives you time to investigate a situation, even if an alarm automatically clears itself from the system.)